-Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social media sites such as Facebook, twitter, Instagram, Snapchat and ooVoo.
+Our pupils increasingly use smart devices/ technologies and electronic equipment on a daily basis to access the internet and share content and images via social media sites such as Facebook, twitter, Instagram, Snapchat and ooVoo.
+Details of pupils access within individual Ventrus schools can be forund within our Online Safety Policy.

-Unfortunately, some adults and other pupils use these technologies to harm pupils.
-The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing pupils to engage in sexual behaviour such as webcam photography or face-to-face meetings.
+Unfortunately, some adults and other children use these technologies to harm children.
+The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in sexual behaviour such as webcam photography or face-to-face meetings.
 Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders.

-St David's CofE Primary School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7).
+St David's C Of E Primary School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7).
+All Online Safety incidents causing concern are logged on CPOMs for the attention of the DSL.
+The Termly LGB Safeguarding report captures the number and nature of incidents so that themes and patterns can be discussed and action points can established and monitored through a formal process

-St David's CofE Primary School will also provide advice to parents when pupils are being asked to learn on line at home and consider how best to safeguard both pupils and staff.
+St David's C Of E Primary School will also provide advice to parents when pupils are being asked to learn on line at home and consider how best to safeguard both pupils and staff.

 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is St David's CofE Primary .
+The school online safety co-ordinator is St David's C Of E Primary.

-30. Child on Child Sexual violence and sexual harassment
+30. Peer on peer Abuse (Child on Child) incl Sexual violence and sexual harassment

-The DSL, Governing Body/Board and Head Teacher will take due regard to Section 5, KCSiE 2020
+The DSL, Governing Body/Board and Headteacher will take due regard to Part 5, KCSiE 2021

 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
-St David's CofE Primary School recognise that pupils are capable of abusing their peers.
+St David's C Of E Primary School recognise that children are capable of abusing their peers.
 It will not be passed off as 'banter' or 'part of growing up'.
 The forms of peer on peer abuse are outlined below.